cern-eos/kineticio/README.md

 The main goals are to provide *high performance* and *configurable redundancy* for storing / accessing file data with a file interface (open, read, write, stat, etc.) on top of Kinetic storage devices.

 + **performance** Multiple drives are grouped into a cluster and file data is distributed among all drives of a cluster.
-+ **redundancy** File data is erasure coded and metadata is replicated within a cluster to meet the configured redundancy level.
++ **redundancy** Erasure coding within a cluster is supported to meet a configurable redundancy level.

 Each drive may belong multiple logical clusters to allow different redundancy and performance configurations with a limited number of drives.
 Files are assigned to individual clusters and can be accessed with a url-based naming scheme: `kinetic://clustername/path/filename`.

-Every (replicated or erasure encoded) data chunk is stored with a checksum, providing end-to-end reliability.
+Every data chunk is stored with a checksum, providing end-to-end reliability.
 Data corruption is transparently repaired on access (assuming sufficient redundancy).

 Created clusters are independent from one another and static; individual clusters cannot grow / shrink (though drives may be replaced).
 This property allows key placement within a cluster to be permanent and not require additional metadata.
 The implementation is correspondingly simple and avoids all complexity inherent to dynamic placement strategies.
 If a federated namespace for all clusters is required a higher-level namespace implementation, such as provided by EOS, can be employed on top of the kineticio library.

-Cluster health is monitored and a system to identify problematic keys has been implemented to allow repair processes to target specific keys instead of requiring a complete cluster scan.
+Cluster health is monitored and problematic keys are marked to allow a targeted repair processes instead of requiring a complete cluster scan.

 ## Dependencies